Italian Grape Varieties

-Aglianico: used to make quality full-bodied red wines in Campania (best commune being Taurasi) and also in up and coming Basilicata.
-Of Greek origin, it was known as “Vitis Hellenica”
+Aglianico: used to make quality full-bodied red wines in Campania (best commune being Taurasi) and up and coming to Basilicata.
+Of Greek origin, it was known as “Vitis Hellenica.”.

 Aleatico: strong Mediterranean red varietal grown on the island of Elba and also in Puglia and Lazio

-Bonarda: classic Lombard grape grown in the Oltrepò Pavese and Colli Piacentini DOCs.
+Bonarda: The classic Lombard grape is grown in the Oltrepò Pavese and Colli Piacentini DOCs.

 Bovale: Sardinian red grape of Spanish origin

-Cannonau: grown in the gorgeous island of Sardegna, also called Alicante.
-Said to have been imported from Spain in 13th century
+Cannonau: grown on the gorgeous island of Sardegna, also called Alicante.
+Said to have been imported from Spain in the 13th century

-Corvina: one of the key grapes used for the production of Amarone, also used for wines like Valpolicella, Bardolino and Recioto Classico
+Corvina: one of the key grapes used for producing Amarone, also used for wines like Valpolicella, Bardolino, and Recioto Classico. read more

 Dolcetto: originated in Piedmont and has become a huge commercial success

-Frappato: main grape used to make the famed Sicilian Cerasuolo
+Frappato: the main grape used to make the famed Sicilian Cerasuolo – read more

 Fumin: grown in the Aosta Valley

-Gaglioppo: Greek varietal imported in ancient times to Calabria, Cirò is most famous brand to use this grape
+Gaglioppo: Greek varietal imported in ancient times to Calabria; Cirò is the most famous brand to use this grape.

-Lambrusco: historic grape in Italy from Emilia Romagna, became notorious for the sweet sparking red wines.
+Lambrusco: a historical grape in Italy from Emilia Romagna became notorious for its sweet sparkling red wines. read more

-Malvasia Nera: Literally Black Malvasia, used in many wines from Puglia
+Malvasia Nera: Black Malvasia, used in many wines from Puglia

-Molinara: one of the 3 grapes used for Amarone production (the others being Rondinella and Corvina)
+Molinara: one of the three grapes used for Amarone production (the others being Rondinella and Corvina)

-Montepulciano d´Abruzzo: up and coming grape used to make some excellent wines in the Marche and Abruzzi regions, also in Molise and Puglia
+Montepulciano d´Abruzzo: an up-and-coming grape used to make some excellent wines in the Marche and Abruzzi regions, also in Molise and Puglia

 Negrara: Veneto grape from the Negrar district of Valpolicella, characteristic